jamartinezv2020/teac/README.md

 # teac
-Research and diagnosis methods applied to diversity, equality and educational inclusion in the knowledge society
+Research and diagnosis methods applied to diversity, equality, and educational inclusion in the knowledge society